trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    ``PT`` package ``Teuchos`` is not enabled or disabled by default and is given the initial value ``Trilinos_ENABLE_Teuchos=""``.
 This allows ``PT``, and ``ST`` packages to be enabled or disabled using other logic defined by TriBITS which is described below.
+For an example, see `Default configure with no packages enabled on input`_.

 .. _EX SE packages disabled by default: